No matter what you may have heard, email marketing is not dead.

 It’s important, while you’re building your list and getting more high-value traffic to your store, to keep an eye on your Customer Acquisition Cost (CAC).

-The CAC is, as the name suggests, the costs associated with acquiring new customers.
+The CAC is, as the name suggests, the pricing and costs associated with acquiring new customers.
 For example, if in one month you spend $1000 on advertising and get 200 customers, then your CAC would be $5.

 However, it’s important to note that the CAC by itself isn’t particularly helpful without looking at average order values (AOV) and your customer lifetime value (CLV).